astutespruce/sarp-connectivity/api/templates/dams_readme.txt

 This inventory consists of datasets from local, state, and federal partners.
 It is supplemented with input from partners with on the ground knowledge of specific structures.
-The information on barriers is not complete or comprehensive across the region, and depends on the availability and completeness of existing data.
+The information on barriers is not complete or comprehensive across the region, and depends on the availability and completeness of existing data and level of partner feedback.
 Some areas of the region are more complete than others but none should be considered 100% complete.

 If you are able to help improve the inventory by sharing data or assisting with field